dvadell/parroquiapp/HACKING.md

 ## App Description

 This is a mobile application built with Expo and React Native, likely designed for a parish (parroquia).
 It features a tab-based navigation structure with a "Scanner" screen and a "List" screen.
 The Scanner tab has a button that reads a QR code from the camera, which now also captures the GPS location.
 For each QR code read, the content, GPS location, and timestamp are sent via HTTP POST to a remote server (`https://parroquia.of.ardor.link/api/qr`).
 This networking functionality is implemented within `utils/api.ts` and used by `app/(tabs)/scanner.tsx`, suggesting functionalities such as scanning for attendance, inventory, or donations with location tracking and centralized data collection.

-The List screen likely displays data related to the scanned items.
+The `List` screen (`app/(tabs)/list.tsx`) allows users to manually send their current GPS location via HTTP POST to a remote server (`https://parroquia.of.ardor.link/api/locations`) by pressing the "Tomar lista de nuevo" button.

 ## Modules Used